 The Data & Knowledge program is a second year master program (“M2”) in computer science at the University Paris-Saclay in Paris, France.
 It is concerned with Web data management, knowledge & semantics, big data, and data analytics from a semantic point of view.
-The program is held in English (even if the "programmes" on the left say otherwise).
+The program is taught in English.

 The curriculum brings together a variety of subjects from the fields of data management, knowledge management and knowledge engineering, and machine learning, and data mining.
 Topics include system design and architecture, storage, indexing and optimization, data analytics, knowledge representation and reasoning, semantic interoperability, and data mining, all with a special focus on processing very large amounts of data.